 Tourist information, maps and Ventoux books

-For those interested in the Tour de France, Willliam Fotheringham's Put Me Back On My Bike: In Search of Tom Simpson (UK, US) is the haunting story of arguably Britain's finest ever cyclist, and one whose memorial sits atop Ventoux near the spot where he died.
-On a lighter note, Tim Moore tackles Ventoux in French Revolutions: Cycling the Tour de France (UK, US) For more great books, see our must-read Tour books.
+For those interested in the mountain and its Tour de France myths, Willliam Fotheringham's Put Me Back On My Bike: In Search of Tom Simpson is the haunting story of the man whose memorial sits on the Ventoux near the spot where he died.